opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 A common workaround was to use a `post_filter` on the overall hybrid results.
 However, this approach has limitations.
 In OpenSearch, `post_filter` is applied _after_ documents have been retrieved and scored ( see [Hybrid search with post-filtering](https://opensearch.org/docs/latest/vector-search/ai-search/hybrid-search/post-filtering/#:~:text=The%20,the%20order%20of%20the%20results)).
 While it can remove unwanted results from the final output, it doesn't affect which documents are considered during query execution.

 As a result, subqueries still score documents that will later be filtered out, wasting compute resources.
-In vector search, this can also impact relevance: if you retrieve only the top k vectors and then apply a filter, you might discard relevant results that were just outside the top k because they didn’t meet the filter conditions.
+In vector search, this can also impact relevance: if you retrieve only the top k vectors and then apply a filter, you might discard relevant results that were just outside the top k because they didn't meet the filter conditions.

 Clearly, a better approach was needed, one that allows filters to be applied earlier, within the hybrid query itself.